When “Feel Your Feelings” Doesn’t Work

 “Feel your feelings” is a common truism in healing circles.
 It is good advice sometimes, most specifically when processing trauma or if you habitually suppress your feelings and ignore your needs.

 Feelings are generated from several sources–some need to be felt, and some need to be taken as indicators that something else is going on that needs attention.

 The most functional form of feelings are signals about needs met or unmet in present reality.
 That’s really useful information that you can use to improve your life.

-Second, feelings can also be those same signals about needs met or unmet, but being generated from thinking about memories, or imaginary scenes.
+Feelings can also be those same signals about needs met or unmet, but being generated from thinking about imaginary scenes.
 Our feelings come from parts of our brain that can’t really tell the difference between reality and an image of reality from our memory, imagination, or books and movies.

 Lastly, feelings can be generated from negative stories we tell ourselves, like interpretations, thoughts and core beliefs about ourselves, reality, other people, or events.
 These are the most destructive and dysfunctional kind of feelings.

 If you have a core belief like, “There’s something wrong with me”, that will generate awful feelings like pain and shame and helplessness.
 Feeling those feelings won’t help you.
 You are actually reinforcing that belief and making it more likely you will think those same thoughts in the future.
 Every time you think that thought, those feelings will keep being generated, and all they actually tell you is that it hurts to think that thought.

 Don’t suppress those feelings either, because that also doesn’t do anything about the beliefs, and suppression causes its own set of problems.
 “Feel your feelings” is useful when your coping behaviors are destructive.
 But it’s not going to heal the underlying thoughts and beliefs.

 Feelings that stem from beliefs signify you need to change your beliefs and stop repeating these stories to yourself.